70(ish) ways to 'DIY it' according to the MSE Forum

-If you're itchin' to clean the kitchen on the cheap, the MSE Forum can show you how to make eco-friendly, pet-friendly surface cleaner and different types of surface cleaner, as well as oven cleaning solution and cleaner for fridges and other appliances.
+If you're itchin' to clean the kitchen on the cheap, the community can show you how to make eco-friendly, pet-friendly surface cleaner and different types of surface cleaner, as well as oven cleaning solution and cleaner for fridges and other appliances.
 Learn how to install a washing machine, build your own compost bin and properly clean the inside of a teapot.

 'DIY' your wedding day

 Get inspired by these marriage MoneySavers, then read our Weddings on a budget guide for 50+ more tips to keep costs down.

 If the thought of spending a bundle on a wedding cake makes your eyes water, swap those tears for tiers and get some help on how to make your own fancy cake.
 The marriage MoneySaving inspiration doesn't end there though.
 Pick up some tips on how to design and sew a wedding dress, and if you want to add a truly personal touch to your matrimonial bling, our Forumites discuss ways to create your own rings via a professional workshop.

 Skip the cost of a professional photographer by asking friends and family to take pictures on their phone, or leave disposable cameras on the tables.
 You can also find guidance on sorting your own make-up for the big day.